reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 url: create-openfeign-http-client
 ---

-## Introduction
 Feign is an open-source Java library that simplifies the process of making web requests.
 It streamlines the implementation of RESTful web services by providing a higher-level abstraction.
 Feign eliminates the need for boilerplate code, which makes the codebase more readable and maintainable.

 ## What is Feign?
 Feign is a popular Java HTTP client library that offers several advantages and features, making it a good choice for developers building HTTP-based microservices and applications.

 ### What is a declarative HTTP client?
-It's a way to make http requests by writing a java interface.
+It's a way to make HTTP requests by writing a java interface.
 Feign generates the actual implementation based on annotations that we provide.

 ### Why use Feign?
 If we have a large set of APIs to call, we don't want to generate the HTTP code by hand or with code generation.
 It would be much easier and more maintainable to describe the API in a simple, small interface and let Feign generate the code.

 ### Who should use Feign?
-If we are making http requests in our Java code, and don't want to write boilerplate code, or use libraries like Apache httpclient directly, Feign is a great choice.
+If we are making HTTP requests in our Java code, and don't want to write boilerplate code, or use libraries like Apache httpclient directly, Feign is a great choice.

 <a name="example-code" />
 {{% github "https://github.com/thombergs/code-examples/tree/master/openfeign/openfeign-client-intro" %}}

 ## Creating a Basic Feign Client
 ### Step 1: Add Feign Dependency
 Include Feign library in the Maven pom.xml file as a dependency.
 ```xml
 <dependency>
     <groupId>io.github.openfeign</groupId>